epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Local_deployment.md

 	2) Relational database
 	> 1
 	```
-	**NOTE:** Both options load the research data (ADNI, PPMI and EDSD) in a relational database.
-The first option will upload the data in the LDSM database using PostgresRAW, and the second in an unofficial postgres database named "research-db".
+	**WARNING:** Both options load the research data (ADNI, PPMI and EDSD) in a relational database.
+The first option will upload the data in the LDSM database using PostgresRAW, and the second in an unofficial postgres database named "research-db". **Choose 1 to deploy the official MIP Local and have the option to join the Federation.**

 	```
 	Please enter an id for the main dataset to process, e.g. 'demo' and a